Schools & Youth Groups

 What you need to know

-- Target classes are Key Stage 2, but we are open to all, and can gear the literature to Key Stage 1 and Early Years as well as eco-warrior teenagers - the more the merrier!
+- Target classes are Key Stage 1 (in which we include Early Years), and Key Stage 2 and above.
+Early Years as well as Eco-warrior teenagers are more than welcome to use our kits - the more the merrier!

-- We provide a FREE kit for classes including a booklet that tells you everything you need to know to identify native trees, collect their seeds and the best way to plant them and look after them.
-And approx 10 biodegradable pots per child of various sizes for different seeds, compost, netting, trays, etc.
+- This free (did we mention that?) kit includes a booklet for Teachers / Leaders that tells you everything you need to know to identify native trees, collect their seeds, germinate them, and grow them and plant them out.
+And of course it includes compost, netting, trays, seed labels, Tree Identification leaflets etc.

 - All you need to add is a local park or woodland where you can gather the seeds.

 - There are countless opportunities to extend this programme with learning activities in the classroom.
-And there will be links to educational resources for teachers available on our website.
-As well as access to advice and support if you need it.
+There will be links to other tree related information on our website, as well as access to advice and support if you need it.

 Useful Links to help you with the Seeds4Kids Project

 This is our 2023 Launch pack which tells you all you need to know about the S4K project and the kit contents